Skip to content Skip to footer

 Parade Vehicles and route:

-– The route of the trams and buses in the 2025 Museu da Carris Classics Parade is a circular route from Santo Amaro Station to Praça da Figueira, returning to the origin.
+The route of the trams and buses in the 2026 Carris Museum Classics Parade is a circular route from Santo Amaro Station to Praça da Figueira, returning to the origin.
 No entrances or exits are permitted at any point other than Santo Amaro Station.
 There are no stops along the route.
-CARRIS reserves the right to make changes to the route for external reasons to the operation.
+CARRIS reserves the right to make changes to the route for external reasons to the operation

 Terms and conditions of participation:

-– All passengers in the 2025 Museu da Carris Classics Parade should be seated throughout the journey, in the seat purchased and confirmed during check-in.
+– All passengers in the 2026 Carris Museum Classics Parade should be seated throughout the journey, in the seat purchased and confirmed during check-in.

-– For the 10: 30 a.m. parade, mandatory check-in opens at 9:30 a.m. and for the 4:00 p.m. parade, mandatory check-in opens at 3:00 p.m.
+For the 10 a.m. parade, mandatory check-in opens at 9:30 a.m. and for the 4:00 p.m. parade, mandatory check-in opens at 3:00 p.m.
 Check-in closes 15 minutes before the departure time of each trip.
-The check-in area is located at the entrance to the Museu da Carris, at Santo Amaro Station – Rua 1º de Maio, no. 101-103, Lisbon.
+The check-in area is located at the entrance to the Carris Museum, at Santo Amaro Station – Rua 1º de Maio, no. 101-103 Lisbon.

-– Boarding for entry into the vehicles of the 2025 Classic Parade, carried out by roll call, takes place 15 minutes before each trip.
-Participants in the Classic Parade are required to arrive between 10:30 a.m. and 10:15 a.m. at the entrance to the Carris Museum.
-Participants in the 4:00 p.m.
-Classic Parade are required to be present at the entrance to the Carris Museum by 3:45 p.m.
-Failure to arrive at the entrance to the Carris Museum within the above-mentioned time frame will result in exclusion from participation in the 2025 Museu da Carris Classic Parade.
+– Boarding for entry into the vehicles of the 2026 Classics Parade, carried out by roll call, takes place 15 minutes before each trip.
+Participants in the Classics Parade 10:30 a.m. are required to be present at the entrance of Carris Museum by 10:15 a.m.
+Participants in the Classics Parade 4:00 p.m. are required to be present at the entrance of Carris Museum by 3:45 p.m.
+Failure to arrive at the entrance of Carris Museum within the above-mentioned time frame will result in exclusion from participation in the 2026 Carris Museum Classics Parade.

-– On the day of the Museu da Carris Classics Parade, parking is not permitted inside Santo Amaro Station.
+– On the day of the Carris Museum Classics Parade, parking is not permitted inside Santo Amaro Station.

 – Pushchairs and baby carriers are not allowed in the parade vehicles.